bootgly/bootgly.web/README.md

   2. Run the following command to create a new project based on the Bootgly Web template:

   ```
-  composer create-project bootgly/bootgly.web my-bootgly-web-app
+  composer create-project bootgly/bootgly.web bootgly.web
   ```

-  Replace `my-bootgly-web-app` with the desired name of your project directory.
+  Replace `bootgly.web` with the desired name of your project directory.

   **Composer will download the Bootgly Web template and its dependencies, and create the project structure for you.**
 </details>